Workforce management (WFM)

 How proper agent utilization enhances Customer Experience

 In an ideal world, you ring up a contact center, and a friendly representative will pick it up without delay.
-They’re attentive, understanding, and before you know it, your issue is resolved.
+They’re attentive, understanding, and focused on delivering an exceptional customer experience-so before you know it, your issue is resolved.

 In reality, multiple factors must align to achieve this scenario: